• Skip to primary navigation

 Instructions

 1. Slice the mozzarella, peaches, and tomatoes, and arrange on a plate.
-Season to taste.
+Season with salt, to taste.

-2. Sprinkle with the mint leaves and any small tender attached stems (discard any large woody stems).
+2. Sprinkle with the basil or mint leaves and any small tender attached stems (discard any large woody stems).

 3. Season with a pinch of salt.
-Drizzle with pomegranate molasses, and top with ground pistachios.
+Drizzle with pomegranate molasses or balsamic glaze, and top with ground pistachios.

 Notes